franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 3. Registro consensi con esportazione CSV e informazioni anonimizzate.

 == Changelog ==
+= 1.3.1 =
+* Optimised the consent log CSV export to stream large datasets in configurable batches, preventing memory exhaustion on production environments.
+* Added the `fp_privacy_csv_export_batch_size` filter to fine-tune the number of rows exported per batch when needed.

 = 1.3.0 =
 * Added a dedicated control to configure the lifetime of the consent cookie, with safeguards and filters for advanced workflows.
 * Updated the frontend script to respect the configured consent lifetime while keeping secure defaults in place.